finnbear/yew_flight_indicators/README.md

 ## License

-The SVG's are due to Sébastien Matton and are redistributed under the GPLv3 License.
-See LICENSE file for more information.
+The SVG's, with the following exception(s), are due to Sébastien Matton and are redistributed under the [GPLv3 license](https://www.gnu.org/licenses/gpl-3.0.en.html#license-text).
+See the LICENSE file for more information.

+The [turn coordinator SVG's](https://commons.wikimedia.org/wiki/File%3ATurn_coordinator.svg) are due to Mysid, and are redistributed under the [CC BY-SA 3.0 license](https://creativecommons.org/licenses/by-sa/3.0/deed.en).

 To the extent that the remainder of the code is a new expression, it is licensed under either of [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0) or [MIT license](http://opensource.org/licenses/MIT) at your option.